History of the Founding of Salvador de Bahia

 However, as the capital of the Province of Bahia, the city maintained its political and economic importance and, in 1808, welcomed the Portuguese royal family (fleeing Napoleon‘s troops).

-On that occasion, Prince Regent João VI opened the ports to friendly nations and founded the Medical-Surgical School of Bahia, in Terreiro de Jesus (Pelourinho), which was to become Brazil’s first medical school.
+On that occasion, Prince Regent João VI opened the ports to friendly nations and founded the Medical-Surgical School of Bahia, in Terreiro de Jesus (Pelourinho), which would become Brazil’s first medical school.

-The libertarian conscience of the population of Salvador gave rise to various protest movements, most notably the Conjuration of the Tailors, in which a group of rebels, unhappy with Portuguese rule, tried to found the Bahian Republic.
+The libertarian consciousness of the population of Salvador gave rise to various protest movements, most notably the Conjuration of the Tailors, in which a group of rebels, dissatisfied with Portuguese rule, tried to found the Bahian Republic.

 In 1823, even after the proclamation of Brazilian independence, Bahia continued to be occupied by the Portuguese troops of Brigadier Madeira de Mello.